On a nonlinear Schr\"odinger-Bopp-Podolsky system in the zero mass case: functional framework and existence: The existence result

 and

 Furthermore, by Lemma \ref{lem3.4} and Theorem \ref{thmE}, we also have that

 As a consequence, for any $\varphi\in C_c^{\infty}(\R^3)$, we deduce from \eqref{eq2.4} that, as $n\to +\infty$,

-By Proposition \ref{density}, the previous identity holds also for every $\varphi\in \E$ and so $v$ is a critical point for $I$, namely there exists a non-trivial weak solution in $\E$ to system \eqref{eq1.1}. \end{proof}

-By using a similar reasoning as the above proof of Theorem~\ref{Thm2} together with Theorem \ref{tEr187}, we can more directly conclude that system \eqref{eq1.1} has a non-trivial weak solution in $\E_r$ for $p\in (3,6)$.
+By Proposition \ref{density}, the previous identity holds also for every $\varphi\in \E$ and so $v$ is a critical point for $I$, namely there exists a non-trivial weak solution in $\E$ to system \eqref{eq1.1}. \end{proof} By using a similar reasoning as the above proof of Theorem~\ref{Thm2} together with Theorem \ref{tEr187}, we can more directly conclude that system \eqref{eq1.1} has a non-trivial weak solution in $\E_r$ for $p\in (3,6)$.

 {\bf Acknowledgments} E.C., P.D., A.P., and G.S. are members of INdAM-GNAMPA and are financed by European Union - Next Generation EU - PRIN 2022 PNRR ``P2022YFAJH Linear and Nonlinear PDE's: New directions and Applications".
-E.C., P.D., and A.P. are supported by the Italian Ministry of University and Research under the Program Department of Excellence L. 232/2016 (Grant No. CUP D93C23000100001).
-P.D. is supported by INdAM-GNAMPA project {\em Problemi di ottimizzazione in PDEs da modelli biologici} (CUP E5324001950001).
-A.P. is supported by INdAM-GNAMPA Project {\em Metodi variazionali e topologici per alcune equazioni di Schrodinger nonlineari} (CUP E53C23001670001).
-G.S. is supported by Capes, CNPq, FAPDF Edital 04/2021 - Demanda Espont\^anea, Fapesp grants no. 2022/16407-1 and 2022/16097-2 (Brazil), and INdAM-GNAMPA project n.
-E5324001950001 “Critical and limiting phenomena in nonlinear elliptic systems” (Italy).
+E.C., P.D., and A.P. are partially supported by the Italian Ministry of University and Research under the Program Department of Excellence L. 232/2016 (Grant No. CUP D93C23000100001).
+P.D., A.P., and G.S. are partially supported by INdAM-GNAMPA Project 2025 (CUP E5324001950001).
+E.C., P.D., and A.P. are partially supported by INdAM-GNAMPA Project 2026 (CUP E53C25002010001).
+G.S. is partially supported by Capes, CNPq, FAPDF Edital 04/2021 - Demanda Espont\^anea, Fapesp grants no. 2022/16407-1 and 2022/16097-2 (Brazil).
 L.Y. is supported by the China Scholarship Council (Grant No. 202406660027) and appreciates the warm hospitality from Politecnico di Bari and Dipartimento di Meccanica, Matematica e Management.

 {\bf Data availability} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.

 {\bf Conflict of interest} The authors declare that they have no conflict of interest.